icpc/ccs-specs/Contest_API.md

-Depending on the client account's access, some objects may be completely hidden from the client, may omit certain properties, or may embargo or omit objects based on the current contest time.
+Depending on the client account's access, some objects may be completely hidden from the client, may omit certain properties, or may embargo or omit objects based on the current state of the contest.

 ### Referential integrity